upto3/upto3-organizations/README.md

 Organizations are represented in JSON format with the name info.json and has the following properties:

-- `logo`: a string representing the path to the organization's logo, in 300x300 JPG format
+- `logo`: a string representing the path to the organization's logo, in 300x300 JPG/PNG format
 - `name`: a string representing the organization's name
 - `token`: a string representing the organization's token, if it does not exist, please fill in `null`
 - `intro`: a string providing a brief introduction to the organization, 20 characters or less